VAT Rate Changes – Key Economic Lever or Just Another Burden for Businesses?

 A balanced approach

 Given the rapid announcements of these changes, this can put added and unwelcome pressure on stretched tax and finance teams to ensure that the correct rates are implemented, tested, and reported in time for any go-live date.
 This highlights the need for the role that technology led solutions can play in compliance functions, as they help to not only prepare data for new rates of tax, but also be used for built-in analytics functionality to automatically check for scenarios where rates may not have been applied correctly.
-Importantly, with the right software, new rates can be automatically programmed in minimising any ERP disruption and removing the need for staff training requirements.
+Importantly, with the right software, new rates can be automatically programmed in minimizing any ERP disruption and removing the need for staff training requirements.

 Governments globally will continue taking measures to either increase revenue or stimulate the economy.
 And as their reporting and compliance requirements increasingly embrace technology to demand more granular data, often in real-time, the role of technology enabled compliance for multi-national companies will need to keep pace.